 Getting Tickets

-The Metropolitan Opera sells tickets in the back of the family circle for around $30.
+The Metropolitan Opera sells tickets in the back of the family circle for around $40.
 While you’ll want to bring binoculars, opera buffs claim these seats offer the best sound quality.

-Seats closer to the stage—and ground—will cost more, but just like on Broadway, affordable options exist, including a day-of online rush and student performances.
+Seats closer to the stage—and ground—will cost more.
+But just like on Broadway, affordable options exist, including a day-of online rush and student performances.

 Doing Your Homework